PramodKumarYadav/Circle/README.md

 Since I am using lycamobile, the project is customised around it.
 However, I think once I am done with it, with minor modifications, you would be able to run it for your telephone statements as well.

+# Design
+-> [ToDo] Download account statement from Lycamobile
+    -> The only option is to get a PDF download.
+-> [ToDo] Convert pdf to txt document.
+-> [ToDo] Filter out the column names and data records
+    -> There is other unnecessary information as well.
+We need to filter that out.
+-> [ToDo] Convert this filtered information into a csv file that we can now work with.
+-> [Done] Get the unique called phone numbers from this csv file.
+-> [Done] Get the frequency (count of calls per phone number) from this csv file.
+-> [Done] Make a matrix with these two parameters
+    -> Goal is to create this matrix is such a way, that it can be used to create any output format as desired -> [Done] Display the result as json/csv/table (what you like)

-# For now
+# Execute
-For first POC, the focus is to make it work for custom lycamobile call statements.

-# To run this code, download the project and run main.ps1
-Dummy project will run with the data in the file @ TestData/numbers.csv If you want to run with your real life data,
+To run this code, download the project and run main.ps1 Dummy project will run with the data in the file @ TestData/numbers.csv If you want to run with your real life data,
 -> Go to lycamobile.nl.
 Download your calls logs pdf.